 This suggestion comes from someone who has made amti with garam masala.
 It tastes nice, but then it does not taste like amti, but just like a dal to which some coconut, jaggery, tamarind or kokum are added.

 This is also a no onion no garlic dal recipe.
-Two more no onion no garlic recipes with sweet and sour taste are:
+I also make another variation sans onion and garlic and having a sweet and sour taste are, the Gujarati Dal.

 Fresh coconut is also added to amti.
 Its not essential, but a dash of fresh coconut brings a lot of flavor and taste to any dish.
 But at times when there is no coconut, I make the amti without coconut.

 You can serve amti dal with rice or roti.